University Logo

 ‘Domestic Student’ has the meaning given in the Act.

-‘Due Date’ is the date specified on the Fees invoice and/or on the student’s account available through Student Services Online.
+‘Due Date’ is the date specified on the Fees Account and/or on the student’s account available through Student Services Online.

 ‘Enrol’ has a corresponding meaning.

-‘Fees Invoice’ means an invoice or an invoice/statement, or online invoice/statement for the fees and charges payable by a student as a condition of enrolment.
+‘Fees Account’ means an invoice or an invoice/statement, or online invoice/statement for the fees and charges payable by a Student as a condition of enrolment.

 ‘Staff Member’ means a member of the staff of the University.

-‘Student’ includes a Domestic Student and a Foreign Student who is:
+‘Student’ includes a Domestic Student and an International Student who is:

 or

-‘University Services’ means those services provided by the University that can be accessed by a student on request or application, such as enrolment or the provision of an official academic transcript.
+‘University Services’ means those services provided by the University that can be accessed by a Student on request or application, such as enrolment, the provision of an official academic transcript or other services such as (but not limited to) accommodation, health care or library.

 3 Tuition Fees